scorepyo/molecule-yml/docs/faq.rst

 .. _`evaluated`: https://github.com/kireledan/molecule/tree/playbook_proto

-Why are there multiple scenario directories and molecule.yml files?
+Why are there multiple scenario directories and molecule-yml.txt files?
 ===================================================================

 Again, simplicity.
 Rather than defining an all encompassing config file opted